 16. Join the binding strips and press in half, wrong sides together, along its length.
 Trim away excess batting and background - taking the opportunity to ensure your corners are square - and bind the raw edge using your preferred method.
 You can find mine here.

-Our quilt may be finished, but when you snuggle under it on winter nights I hope you'll remembered all the stops on our journey and reminisce about the midsummer we spent stitching together...
+Our quilt may be finished, but when you snuggle under it on winter nights I hope you'll remember all the stops on our journey and reminisce about the time we spent stitching together...